 However, they can be used in much more visible strategies and one way to trade with them is to add to a trading position by the time a specific level is broken.

-Ichimoku, Kinjun, Tenkan Lines in CFDs and Binary Trading
+Ichimoku, Kinjun, Tenkan Lines in CFD trading

 In binary options trading that is not possible but it is possible to add to your position and this means taking another trade.
 One of the best and famous trend indicators that exist out there is the Ichimoku as the cloud together with the two averages, the Kinjun and Tenkan lines are showing the perfect trending conditions.